lklok66/ice/cs/demo/Ice/sl/bidir/README.txt

 2) Start the bidir server according to the instructions in the demo README file.

-3) In a command window, start the policy server:
+3) In a command window, change to this demo directory and start the policy server:

-   > cd <Ice installation directory>\bin
+   > <Ice installation directory>\bin\policyserver 127.0.0.1 clientaccesspolicy.xml
-   > policyserver 127.0.0.1 ..\config\PolicyResponse.xml

 4) In Visual Studio, open the `bidir.Web' project and start the Silverlight client using the "Debug > Start new instance"